ninomunoz/ddp-course-project/README.md

 You can access the application here: http://ninomunoz.shinyapps.io/ddp-course-project/

-You can access my slidify presentation here: http://blah.com
+You can access my R presentation here: http://rpubs.com/ninomunoz/ddp-course-project